-In this presentation filmed during QCon London 2007, Nat Pryce and Steve Freeman talk about TDD using Mock Objects.
-In their opinion, Mock Objects improves the software design and makes the code more easier to maintain and adapt to changing requirements.
+Nat Pryce and Steve Freeman talk about TDD using Mock Objects.
+Mock Objects improves the software design and makes the code more easier to maintain and adapt to changing requirements.

-In this presentation from QCon San Francisco, Cedric Beust and Alexandru Popescu discuss interesting features of TestNG such as grouping of tests, data providers for tests and dependency handling in tests, tips for designing easily testable code such as eliminating statics, extreme encapsulation and TDD, the importance of functional versus unit testing, and migrating from JUnit to TestNG.
+Cedric Beust and Alexandru Popescu discuss interesting features of TestNG, designing easily testable code, the pros and cons of TDD, functional versus unit testing, and migrating from JUnit to TestNG.